kawasaki/linux-block/Documentation/block/ublk.rst

 - ``UBLK_CMD_START_DEV``

-  After the server prepares userspace resources (such as creating per-queue pthread & io_uring for handling ublk IO), this command is sent to the driver for allocating & exposing ``/dev/ublkb*``.
+  After the server prepares userspace resources (such as creating I/O handler threads & io_uring for handling ublk IO), this command is sent to the driver for allocating & exposing ``/dev/ublkb*``.
 Parameters set via ``UBLK_CMD_SET_PARAMS`` are applied for creating the device.

 - ``UBLK_CMD_STOP_DEV``

   Halt IO on ``/dev/ublkb*`` and remove the device.
-When this command returns, ublk server will release resources (such as destroying per-queue pthread & io_uring).
+When this command returns, ublk server will release resources (such as destroying I/O handler threads & io_uring).

 - ``UBLK_CMD_DEL_DEV``